 How Do I Know If I'm Having Preterm Labor?

 If you go to your doctor or a hospital because you think you may be in preterm labor, monitors will be placed on your abdomen to measure your baby's heart rate and record any uterine contractions that you have.
-The doctor may do a pelvic exam to see if your cervix is dilating.
+The doctor will do a pelvic exam to see if your cervix is dilating.

 Your doctor will want to test your urine for infection.
 You may be asked to provide a urine sample, or your practitioner may put a tiny tube in your bladder, called a catheter, to remove a urine sample.
 Swabs of your cervix may be sent to a lab to test for infection.

 What Are the Treatments for Preterm Labor?

 If you have had a preterm birth before, your doctor may want you to start taking a progesterone drug for prevention to help you carry your baby closer to term.

 If your doctor decides that you are in preterm labor, you will probably be admitted to the hospital.
 You may be treated with one of several drugs, called tocolytics, to try to stop the contractions.
 This will help hold off labor to allow the baby's lungs and other organs more time to develop.
-If doctors can prevent delivery for even a little while, the mother can be given steroids to speed up the baby's lung development.
+If doctors can delay delivery for even a little while, the mother can be given steroids to speed up the baby's lung development.
 You also may be given an antibiotic as a preventive measure, even if you have no obvious infection.